Bomberman 64 (1997 video game): Game progression

-At the start of the game, Bomberman can enter any of four anchors, which are terrariums of other planets (that were probably drained by Altair).
-In each anchor there are four stages.
-The first and third stages are adventure stages which Bomberman must navigate by solving puzzles and blasting his way toward the "Goal Arrow."
+At the start of the game, Bomberman can enter any of four worlds, which are terrariums of other planets (that were likely drained by Altair.
+With the Planet that is Blue Resort world being drained as shown in the opening cutscene).
+In each world, there are four stages.
+The first and third stages are adventure stages, which Bomberman must navigate by solving puzzles and blasting his way toward the "Goal Arrow."
 The second and fourth stages are boss stages.
-Bomberman must fight Sirius or one of Altair's subordinates in the second stage, and he must fight the world's guardian in the fourth.
+Bomberman must fight Sirius or one of Altair's subordinates in the second stage, and he must fight the world's guardian in the fourth causing that world's anchor on Black Fortress to break.
+(This does not happen with the worlds that are past the first four.)

-After Bomberman beats the first four anchors, he can enter the Black Fortress.
+After Bomberman beats the first four worlds, he can enter the Black Fortress.
 Like the previous worlds, the first and third stages are adventure stages, but this time Bomberman must fight the guardian in the second stage and Altair himself in the fourth stage.

-In every stage there are five gold cards to collect (100 total).
+In every stage, there are five gold cards to collect (100 total).
 Once all gold cards have been collected, the player can unlock the secret world, Rainbow Palace.
-After all the gold cards have been collected from there (an additional 20, making a grand total of 120 Gold Cards) the player unlocks more courses in multiplayer mode plus the "Full Power" cheat option.
+After all the gold cards have been collected from there (an additional 20, making a grand total of 120 Gold Cards), the player unlocks more courses in multiplayer mode, plus the "Full Power" cheat option.
 With the cheat activated, Bomberman starts with 8 bombs, 5 flames, power bombs, and remote bombs.